-Here at The Healing Center, our mission is to identify the underlying causes of your symptoms and address them individually, using a variety of tools available to us.
+Here at The Healing Center Denver, our mission as your functional medicine specialist in Denver, CO is to identify the underlying causes of your symptoms and address them individually, using a variety of tools available to us.
 There are 8 common triggers for chronic pain that most people don’t realize.

 1. STRUCTURAL OR NEUROLOGICAL IMBALANCE

 “Abnormal spinal movement can be caused by physical trauma (repetitive motion, car accidents, slips, falls, improper lifting, poor sleeping habits), emotional stress (worry, negative thoughts, fear), or chemical imbalances (alcohol, drugs, toxins, pollution.)… Whenever the nervous system is interfered with, the connection between the brain and body is impaired, and there may be malfunction of any cell, tissue, or organ of the body…” The brain itself can also become imbalanced causing dysfunction from right to left or front to back.
 These imbalances can cause tight hamstrings or even forward head position causing neck and back pain.

 - Pins and needles